alexwcourtney/Pong_in_Space/README.md

 # Pong_in_Space

-This is a pong clone built using Unity and C#.
+This is a pong clone built using Unity and scripts written in C#.
 This game only supports two human players.

 To play this game, download the items in the repository and double-click on "Pong but in Space.exe"